-Splint/Brace/ Weight-bearing Precautions:
+Brace / Splint / Weight-bearing Precautions:

-- Leave your splint clean dry and intact - Strict Non-weightbearing in splint - DO NOT PICK UP ANYTHING HEAVIER THAN A CELL PHONE/CUP OF COFFEE WITH YOUR INJURED ARM. - Use caution on slippery/icy/unstable surface to avoid falling. - Fine dexterity type activity is OK, ROM of the fingers is encouraged. - Wearing a splint can sometimes cause shooting pain and/or numbness and tingling in your hand after surgery.
+- Maintain wrist brace at all times except for hygiene purposes. - Remove the brace multiple times a day to allow forgenetel motion to prevent stiffness in the wrist and hand. - Sleep with the brace until instructed by Dr. Stapleton to discontinue (typically around week 4) - Non-weightbearing, do not pick up anything heavier than a cell phone/cup of coffee. - Use caution on slippery/icy/unstable surface to avoid falling. - Fine dexterity type activity is OK, ROM of the fingers and elbow is encouraged. - Wearing a brace can sometimes cause shooting pain and/or numbness and tingling in your hand after surgery.
 If you experience this, remove the splint and allow the arm to rest gently in your lap for a few hours.
 This should help with the discomfort.
 If you have persistent numbness or pain, please call Dr. Stapleton at (304) 647-5114.